biodiversitydata-se/SOS/Docs/FieldSets.md

 | &nbsp;&nbsp;taxon.attributes.redlistCategory | string | "LC" |
 | &nbsp;&nbsp;taxon.attributes.protectedByLaw | boolean? | true |

+## AllWithKnownValues
+All fields that are described on the [Observation documentation page](Observation.md) where there exist at leats one value.
+I.e. all that contain an example value.

 ## All
-All fields that are described on the [Observation documentation page](Observation.md)
+All fields that are described on the [Observation documentation page](Observation.md).